 It depends on the content of the stories.
 If they are simple and positive, they might be suitable for all ages.
 But if some stories contain complex themes or mild violence, they may be more suitable for older readers, like teenagers or adults.

 It depends on the content of the stories.
-If they are free from violence, adult themes and complex concepts that are hard for children to understand, then they might be suitable for all ages.
+If they are moral - based stories with positive messages, they are likely to be suitable for all ages.